EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 is hidden in the current chart or table will also not be present in the downloaded data.

 You can choose between comma separated values (csv), an Excel sheet (xlsx) or JavaScript Object Notation (json) for your download.
+Both csv and xlsx downloads can be viewed in Excel.

 ### Zooming In